 Explanation: The stones are hammer dressed and thickness of mortar joints does not exceed 6mm.
 Depth of course may vary from 20-30cm.
 It is used for heavy engineering works.

-10. Great skill and skilled labour is required for laying:
+10. Great skill and skilled labour are required for laying:

 a) Coursed rubble masonry